fedir-indutnyi/LocalhostPortableQemuTesting/README.md

 http://127.0.0.1:80/ (inside windows)

 It has following Free Components:
-1. CentOS7 preinstalled image from osboxes.org (zipped)
+1. Lubuntu preinstalled image from osboxes.org (zipped) with ssh access enabled
-2. Free Windows compiled QEMU
+2. Windows compiled QEMU
-3. Free 7zip
-4. Free Putty
+3. Putty

 This Kit contains no sofware that cannot be used for free.
 All usage at your own risk
-Video demonstartion is avaliable in root folder